CSBSJU/CSCI-130/files/labs/Lab06/Lab-II.md

    dataset that is the least different from the user and using that viewer's rating for movie 5 to predict the user's rating for movie 5 is not very robust, i.e., it is likely to produce incorrect predictions.

-   \BEGIN{Warning}
-    TODO: Give some examples, what are the predictions for user XXX (find a user later in the dataset that is identical to one of the first three users, but has different predictions for movie 5
-   \END{Warning}

    However, your work up to this point is not for naught.
 Rather than using just the viewer that is least different from the user, we can greatly improve the